auxon/bonsai/README.md

 - **Community Involvement:** Engage with the developer community early and often to gather feedback, contributions, and to foster a collaborative ecosystem.
 - **Security and Scalability First:** Prioritize security and scalability in the design and development phases to ensure the network can handle growth and resist attacks.

-By structuring the development plan into these focused areas, the Abacus team can tackle the complexity of building a comprehensive decentralized development environment while ensuring that each component integrates seamlessly to fulfill the project's ambitious goals.
+By structuring the development plan into these focused areas, the Bonsai team can tackle the complexity of building a comprehensive decentralized development environment while ensuring that each component integrates seamlessly to fulfill the project's ambitious goals.

-# BITWORK and Abacus Integration
+# BITWORK and BONSAI Integration
-Integrating Bitwork into the Abacus system can be a strategic move to enhance its capabilities, especially when it comes to simplifying interactions with the Bitcoin network.
-Since Abacus is a decentralized software development network built on Bitcoin SV, and Bitwork provides an easy yet powerful way to process data from the Bitcoin network, it seems like a natural fit.
+Integrating Bitwork into the Bonsai system can be a strategic move to enhance its capabilities, especially when it comes to simplifying interactions with the Bitcoin network.
+Since Bonsai is a decentralized software development network built on Bitcoin SV, and Bitwork provides an easy yet powerful way to process data from the Bitcoin network, it seems like a natural fit.

-Here’s a high-level approach on how you might consider using Bitwork to fulfill the planned features of Abacus:
+Here’s a high-level approach on how you might consider using Bitwork to fulfill the planned features of Bonsai:

 ### Peer-to-Peer Source Control System:
 Utilize Bitwork’s simplified network interaction to handle data retrieval and submission to the Bitcoin SV blockchain, which can serve as the backbone for a decentralized version control system.